daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 Computer Science and Engineering from POSTECH, South Korea.

-My research interests lie in the intersection of systems and networking with a focus on building software systems that improve the performance, efficiency, and resilency of programmable cloud and edge infrastructure.
+My research interests lie in the intersection of systems and networking with a focus on building software systems that improve the performance, efficiency, and resilency of applications running on emerging programmable cloud and edge infrastructure.
 I also worked on various topics in systems security and wireless systems.

 ---